kparc/kcc/README.md

 1 3 3 1
 ```

-Vector arithmetic is **penetrating**, which means that vector
-operators *apply at depth* for as long as operands have
-compatible shape.
-To better see how this works, we finally
+Vector arithmetic is **penetrating**, which means that vector operators *apply at depth* for as long as operands have compatible shape.
+It is a good time to introduce the `monadic +x` to better see how this works:
-introduce the `monadic +x`:
+:

 ```q
  mat:(1 2 3;4 5 6;7 8 9)    /shall there be mat: